-Gabriel Gerbi specializes in affordable housing and community development, real estate finance and development, faith-based development, and corporate governance.
+Gabriel Gerbi concentrates his practice in affordable housing and community development, real estate finance and development, faith-based development, and corporate governance.

 Gabriel has provided legal expertise for the Joint Ownership Entity NYC (JOE-NYC) initiative and faith-based development projects throughout the city.
 He also advises for-profit and not-for-profit developers and religious institutions on all aspects of residential and commercial projects.
 He has experience in deals involving 9% and 4% low-income housing tax credits, inclusionary housing, New York City Housing Development Corporation and New York State Housing Finance Agency bond programs.